This is the first post on a RTW planning series…

 Many also travel to explore themselves, to change the scenery, and to meet new people.
 No matter what it is, the important thing is that it has to be something that interests you.

-For my upcoming RTW I’m all about experiencing first hand the architectural wonders I studied in college, tasting the cultural contrasts and interactions in the different parts of the world and how they affect their current social life; and for my adrenaline junkie side, challenging myself with physical activities like hiking, climbing, spelunking, and more, in the most unique and distinctive places in the world.
+For my upcoming RTW I’m all about experiencing first hand the architectural wonders I studied in college, tasting the cultural contrasts and interactions in the different parts of the world, and how they affect their current social life.

 The most common question, as usual, has to do with money.
 It is expensive?
 Well, it doesn’t have to be.
 It all depends on what you do -sightseeing, tours, parties; where you stay – hotels, vacation rentals, hostels, couchsurfing; where you go – Europe, Asia, Africa, Central America; and others.